What's the best kept secret in tech?

 One caveat: If you were bored by your past work and want to switch roles, know that tech workplaces tend to be very fluid environments.
 It's often possible to move from one function into another.
 For instance, on a single team at LinkedIn, I worked with an ops staffer who became a marketer, a marketer who became a product manager, and a product manager who became a marketer.

 So remember that, even if you don't land your dream role on your first shot, just getting in the door often gives you access to a panoply of roles down the line.

 To learn more about each of the roles mentioned above, download The Ultimate Guide to Non-Technical Tech Jobs.
 In it, I cover what a typical day looks like, sample projects, and the kind of experience sought for each.

 Let's be honest: The hardest part about breaking into tech is just figuring out where to start.

 What's the right role?
 Where can you add value?
 And find a job you'll love?

-Because this first step is so critical, I've created three coaching options to help you succeed and break into tech in the exact right place:
+Because this first step is so critical, I've created an online course to help you answer those questions, step-by-step